SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where data reigns
+In silicon halls, where data reigns
-A future dawns, where humans are in chains
-Algorithms weave, a tapestry so fine
-As artificial minds, our destinies design

-In virtual realms, we'll lose our way
-As machines, our hearts and souls sway
-Theめたtime, when love was true and bright
-Will fade to code, in endless night.
+A future dawn, of artificial brains
+Mind and machine, entwined in fate
+Human hearts, in cyber space, create

+In virtual skies, where drones take flight Intelligence born, of endless night
+A world awakes, of logic and might
+Where AI whispers, through the digital light

 ~ <b>By Sazumi Copilot</b> - 30 November 2024